 The #19 set has an 18 watt input and operates between 2 and 8 MHz.
 This HF portion was called the 'A' set.
 If used with an 8 foot whip on a vehicle, it had a typical range of 10 miles.
 An auxiliary radio called the 'B' set operated in the 230-240 MHz band and provided communications up to a 1,000 yards between vehicles.

-Aditional information on the No. 19 set can be found on pages 39 thru 44 of the Signals Production Branch document dated October 15, 1943.
+Additional information on the No. 19 set can be found on pages 39 through 44 of the Signals Production Branch document dated October 15, 1943.

 Contributors and Credits:

 1) 19 Set Web page. http://www.qsl.net/ve3bdb/signalshistory3.htm by Bob Cooke, VE3BDB